Universal Orlando confirms Despicable Me attraction for 2012

 I'm not too excited for DM.
 I want more dark rides or thrill rides.
 I cant get 3D at the movies, and simulators are abound.
 And I certainly hope it's not going to be a lame version of Star Tours.
 I think it is time Universal consider another radical ride in the Studios park, more along the lines of HP.
 Between Shrek, Terminator, Simpsons and even half of Twister is looking as screens.
 I think they can do better.

 I'm off to Florida this october and I'm really looking forward to going to universal.
 But does anyone know if spiderman would've already been revamped or will it be closed?
-I really hope not, it's my favourite ride.
-It deserves an upgrade ;)

 This article has been archived and is no longer accepting comments.